 – You threaten the safety of our volunteers or the delivery of our service, for example by making it difficult for other people to get hold of us.

 We also record some statistical information, to report on and improve our service.
 This includes information such as gender, and how distressed you were.
 This information never reports about specific people.
-We do record your phone calls to the helpline but the recorded calls will only be used for training, support or research purposes.
-Recorded calls will also be reviewed as part as a complaint against any of our volunteers.
+We do record your phone calls to our support line but the recorded calls will only be used for training, support or research purposes by ourselves and will not be passed to any third party.
+Recorded calls will also be reviewed as part of any complaint against any of our volunteers.

-If you call our helpline and are unable to be connected to a volunteer you will be invited to leave a message.
-This message, which includes your contact details, will then be sent to all the on duty volunteers for them to make contact back with you or send a text inviting you to call back.
+If you call our support line and are unable to be connected to a volunteer you will be invited to leave a message.
+This message, which includes your contact details, will then be sent to our duty volunteers for them to make contact with you or send a text inviting you to call back.

 We may contact you to offer our support if you are referred to us by another organisation or individual.
-Once we have contacted you we will destroy your contact details, unless you agree to further contact – in which case we will, with your consent, keep the contact details.
+Once we have contacted you we will erase all of your contact details, unless you agree to further contact – in which case we will, with your consent, keep the contact details.

 If we believe you are abusing our service, we may get our system to block your calls or messages from getting through.
-If this happens you are entitled to appeal against this decision by contacting us via the means in the “If you want to complain” section below.
+If this happens you are entitled to appeal against this decision by contacting us via the Complaints page or reviewing the “If you want to complain” section below.